 J.D.
 Students must satisfy all graduation requirements and be in good academic and financial standing before being certified to sit for the bar exam.
 Students must satisfy ALL graduation requirements by the end of the semester prior to the bar exam they wish to take.
-Students who graduate from the J.D. program in three years will qualify to sit for the first February bar exam that follows their graduation.
+For example, a student taking the July bar exam must successfully complete all degree requirements by the end of the spring semester.